pirtwo/griddedjs/README.md

 ### Grid2D methods
 #### constructor(x, y)
-This method takes to integer number ( x > 0 and y > 0) as a dimensions of 2D array and fill the array with cells (class Cell2D) with undefined initial values.
+This method takes two integer numbers ( x > 0 and y > 0) as dimensions of the grid and fills it with cells (class Cell2D).
+The initial value of each cell is undefined.
 ```
             X
     ________________